Manukumar9319/Manukumar9319/README.md

 I have experience optimizing existing algorithms, such as a Neural Machine Translation (NMT) model where I improved the Bleu Score from 45 to 91.

-I deployed a Potato Leaf Disease Detection solution using FastAPI and Docker, achieving 98% accuracy.
+I deployed Machine Learning solution using FastAPI and Docker.

 <h1>💻 My Skills </h1>